polca/premise/docs/transform.rst

 the explicitly documented remainder of the market's hydrogen supply.
 Transport and conversion suppliers are selected first in the IAM region, then in mapped ecoinvent locations, ``RoW``, and ``GLO``.
 If none of those locations is available, the first matching supplier is used.
+The compressed-gas and liquid- hydrogen truck inventories are regionalized to the non-World IAM regions before this selection, while the ship inventories remain global.

+Hydrogen lost in logistics and conversion is replenished inside those support inventories through the geographically appropriate generic hydrogen market, never through a sector market.
+In particular, positive hydrogen leakage from regional regasification receives an equal make-up input; rerunning the operation adds only any remaining deficit.
+These loss inputs do not change the market
+invariant: production-mix suppliers still provide exactly one kilogram of hydrogen per kilogram of generic or sector-market output.

 Customer relinking
 ~~~~~~~~~~~~~~~~~~

 After sector markets have been created, the transformation inspects activities
-with a technosphere input whose name and product are exactly ``market for
+with a technosphere input to either the generic or an already sector-specific
-hydrogen, gaseous, low pressure`` and ``hydrogen, gaseous, low pressure``.
+low-pressure gaseous hydrogen market.
 Generated hydrogen suppliers and sector markets are not candidates for
 relinking.
 Shared transport and conversion activities are also kept
 sector-neutral to prevent circular or cross-sector supply chains.